kubu4/you_wreck_me/docs/Chemical-Standard-Operating-Protocols-(SOP).md

 - WHEN SPLASH POTENTIAL EXISTS

     - Safety googles
     - Lab Coat

 <em>**Waste Disposal:**</em>

 - Liquid Waste:
     - Transfer liquid waste to labeled container designated for RNAzol waste.
 - Solid Waste:
     - Tubes/tip/gloves with residual RNAzol should be stored in chemical fume hood for no less than 24hrs and then disposed in regular trash.

-<em>**Prepared by:**</em> Sam White, 20161024
+<em>**Prepared by:**</em>

+- Name: Sam White
+- Date: 20161024

 ---